cardanobay/cardano-node/README.md

 # The Lightweight & Secure Cardano Node Container

+* We are currently in the FF (Friends & Family testnet) phase, so this procedure is a work in progress.
+More detailed informations and concrete use cases to run a node will follow.

+* I am running my node with buildah/podman, which is exactly the same as docker.
+So it may be possible you find some references to theses tools int this documentation.
+If this is the case, replace the terms "**buildah/podman**" by "**docker**"

 ## Why lightweight ?

 Because the container is based on [the scratch image](https://hub.docker.com/_/scratch "The Scratch Image"), which is basically **an empty image**.